Preface:

 Employees can be given extra time off as an incentive.
 For instance, if a team completes a project before the deadline, they can be given an extra day off.

 Team building activities are a great way to incentivize teamwork.
 The company can offer a fun team activity, such as a bowling night, paintball tournament, or other team-building exercises.
+These activities can also be strategically integrated into different types of sales meetings to enhance collaboration and communication among team members.

 The team can be given gift cards or vouchers as incentives.
 For example, a restaurant voucher or a shopping voucher for the entire team.